whiterabbitobj/Udacity-DeepRL/Projects/Navigation/README.md

 5. In some environments, such as Linux, some of the packages may throw errors.
 It should be safe to safely remove these.

 6. There are no unusual packages utilized and a clean environment with Python 3.6+, Pytorch 1.0+, Matplotlib, and Numpy installed should suffice.

-### Instructions

-This agent can be trained or evaluated from the same python file **main.py.**

-Use _`python main.py --help`_ for full details of available parameters, but these are the most important for training in the Banana environment:

-**`-lr/--learn_rate`** - adjust the learning rate of the Q network.
-**`-bs/--batch_size`** - size of ReplayBuffer samples.
-**`--eval`** - Used to watch a trained agent.
-If EVAL not flagged, TRAINING is the default mode for this code.
-EVAL will prompt the user to select a savefile, unless --latest is flagged, which will naively choose the most recently created savefile in the save_dir.
-**`-e/--epsilon`** - Rate at which a random action should be chosen instead of the agent returning an action.
-**`-ed/--epsilon_decay`** - Rate at which epsilon reduces to encourage greedy exploitation.
-**`-pre/--pretrain`** - How many experiences utilizing random actions should be collected before the Agent begins to learn.
-**`-C/--C`** - Number of timesteps between updating the network if training with HARD updates.
-**`-t/--tau`** - Rate of soft transfer of network weights when training with SOFT updates.

 ### Challenge: Learning from Pixels